contensis/contensis.github.io/docs-src/entries/delete-an-entry.md

 ## Single language
 If your content type contains a single language e.g. the default language assigned to the project, then these steps will outline the process to delete an entry.

-1. Press the **Content Types & Entries** button in the vertical toolbar.
+1. Press the **Content Types & Entries** button in the sidebar.
 The drawer will open revealing a number of options.
 2. Select **Entries** from the drawer to open the *Entries* listing screen.
 3. Locate the entry you want to delete either by scrolling through the listing or by using the [filters](/entries/view-and-filter-entries.md).
 3. Press the delete button against the entry in the listing, a delete confirmation modal will be displayed.